MarcSaenz/NotepadSharp/README.md

 Implemented so far:

-- Proper new line inside CommentDoc/DocBock for C, C++, Javascript, PHP
+- Proper new line inside CommentDoc/DocBlock for C, C++, Javascript, PHP
 - Proper new line for # comment in Ruby
-- Indent after opening curly brace for C-like languages and proper indenting for closing curly brace
+- Indent after opening curly brace for C-like languages, CSS and proper indenting for closing curly brace
 - Delete current line keeping the column
 - Undo closed tab